tudelft/racebian/cross-compiler/README.md

 --sync                          # syncronize the rootfs with the pi.
 Do this on first command, or if libraries/includes changed in the /lib or /usr dir of the pi.
 Omitting is much faster, of course.
---clean-build                   # deletes the entire build-aarch64-linux-gnu folder from the local tree before compilation --debug                         # sets -DCMAKE_BUILD_TYPE=Debug --deploy=/some/directory/on/pi: # upload the build-aarch64-linux-gnu directory to pi using rsync after building --processes=8:                  # passed to make as make -j <processes>.
+--clean-build                   # deletes the entire build-aarch64-linux-gnu folder from the local tree before compilation --debug                         # sets -DCMAKE_BUILD_TYPE=Debug --deploy=/some/directory/on/pi  # upload the build-aarch64-linux-gnu directory to pi using rsync after building.
+NOTE: this will delete everything in that directory!
+--processes=8                   # passed to make as make -j <processes>.
 Default is 8.
 ```

 ## Handy Docker commands